 Joeri Rogelj holds a PhD in climate science from ETH Zurich, Switzerland, and an MSc in Engineering and a postgraduate degree in Cultures and Development Studies, both from KU Leuven, Belgium.
 Before joining the Grantham Institute, he held research positions at the Potsdam Institute for Climate Impact Research (PIK, Germany), as a post-doctoral researcher at ETH Zurich, and as a Senior Research Scholar at the International Institute for Applied Systems Analysis (IIASA, Austria) with whom he continues to collaborate.
 His professional background further includes three years as a project engineer in the field of rural electrification and drinking water systems in Rwanda.

-In 2011 he received the Peccei Award for outstanding research by a young scientist, and in 2014 he received the ETH Medal for his outstanding doctoral dissertation.
+Joeri Rogelj was awarded the 2021 Early Career Scientist Award (Europe) Award from the International Science Council for exceptional contribution to science and international scientific collaboration by an early career researcher.
 In 2016, he was awarded the inaugural Piers Sellers Award for his world-leading contributions to solution-focused climate research.
+In 2014 he received the ETH Medal for his outstanding doctoral dissertation, and in 2011 he received the Peccei Award for outstanding research by a young scientist.
 Since 2019, he has been a Web of Science Highly Cited Researcher representing the top 1% impactful researchers in the field of Energy & Environment.

 et al., 2020, COVID-19 recovery funds dwarf clean energy investment needs., Science, Vol:370, ISSN:1095-9203, Pages:298-300